gdmgent-1819-iot/labo-4-diddyborg/onderzoeksRapport.md

 DiddyBorg v2 examples in _~/diddyborgv2_ This includes some standard examples such as remote control using a gamepad or joystick

-This step will download some filles to the RaspberryPi.
+This step will download some files to the RaspberryPi.
 They will be used later on.

 ## 4. Connecting Wii controller with Raspberry Pi